joeytakeda/misc/table.md

 #### **Attributes**

 Attributes
+@atLeast

-@atLeastgives a minimum estimated value for the approximate measurement.
+gives a minimum estimated value for the approximate measurement.
-**Status**Optional**Datatype**teidata.numeric
+**Status**

+Optional

+**Datatype**

+teidata.numeric

+@atMost

-@atMostgives a maximum estimated value for the approximate measurement.
+gives a maximum estimated value for the approximate measurement.
-**Status**Optional**Datatype**teidata.numeric
+**Status**

+Optional

+**Datatype**

+teidata.numeric

+@min

-@minwhere the measurement summarizes more than one observation or a range, supplies the minimum value observed.
+where the measurement summarizes more than one observation or a range, supplies the minimum value observed.
-**Status**Optional**Datatype**teidata.numeric
+**Status**

+Optional

+**Datatype**

+teidata.numeric

+@max

-@maxwhere the measurement summarizes more than one observation or a range, supplies the maximum value observed.
+where the measurement summarizes more than one observation or a range, supplies the maximum value observed.
-**Status**Optional**Datatype**teidata.numeric
+**Status**

+Optional

+**Datatype**

+teidata.numeric

+@confidence

-@confidencespecifies the degree of statistical confidence (between zero and one) that a value falls within the range specified by min and max, or the proportion of observed values that fall within that range.
+specifies the degree of statistical confidence (between zero and one) that a value falls within the range specified by min and max, or the proportion of observed values that fall within that range.
-**Status**Optional**Datatype**teidata.probability
+**Status**

+Optional

+**Datatype**

+teidata.probability